dayomoro/Dayo_Ehinmoro_IBM__Employee_Project.ipynb/README.md

 5. What insights can we gain from the data that may help in employee retention strategies?

 ## Exploratory Data Analysis
 The project begins with exploratory data analysis (EDA) to understand the distribution of key features, identify trends, and visualize relationships between variables.
-By addressing the questions mentioned above, we aim to provide a comprehensive overview of the factors affecting employee attrition.
+By addressing the questions mentioned above, I aim to provide a comprehensive overview of the factors affecting employee attrition.

 ## Contributors
 This project was conducted by Ehinmoro Dayo as a part of the requirements for graduation at Stutern from November 2022 to January 2023.